 Our Greek Isles Yacht cruise began from Marina Zea.
 I arrived in the Athenian yacht harbor at about mid-day and I inspected 4 vessels before boarding the Harmony V for an 8 day Classical Greece itinerary.
 The vessels were all very nice and were unique as well.
-They are represented on our website in our Mediterranean destination.
+They are represented on our website in our Mediterranean small ship cruise destination information.

 We boarded the Harmony V in the afternoon and were underway heading towards Mykonos right away.
 Cruising aboard the Harmony V offers an exclusive option that gives a sense of being aboard a friend’s private yacht hopping from island to island in the Mediterranean.
 Breakfast is always included and when the vessel is in port either lunch or Dinner will be included.
 This is nice because it gives you the chance to strike out on your own and discover restaurants while in port.
 This freedom to explore the towns and islands of Greece was one of my favorite parts of this voyage.
 My favorite photos from this trip came from wandering the narrow pathways of the whitewashed towns; discovering excellent food and wine along the way.